-Use Imaging Sensitivity to control how the sonar returns appear on the display.
+Use Down Sensitivity to control how the sonar returns appear on the display.
 Increase the sensitivity to reveal weaker returns that may be of interest, especially in very clear water or greater depths.
-Decrease the Imaging Sensitivity to eliminate the clutter from the display that is sometimes present in murky or muddy water.
-See Imaging Sensitivity or Down ImagingTM Sensitivity for more information.
+Decrease the sensitivity to eliminate the clutter from the display that is sometimes present in murky or muddy water.
+See Down Imaging X-Press[TM] Menu: Down Sensitivity for more information.